Travel Inspiration

 6. Summer in the French Basque Country

-Nestled between the Bay of Biscay and the foothills of the Pyrenées, there is never a bad time to visit the French Basque country.
+Nestled between the Bay of Biscay and the foothills of the Pyrenées, there is never a bad time to visit the French Basque Country.
 However, June to September are the warmest and driest months in this region, also known for its own (rainy) climate that keeps it gorgeously green.

-If you visit this distinctive corner of France in summer, you will find temperatures barely breaking the mid 20’s, so it is not too hot to hike.
+If you visit this distinctive corner of France in summer, you will find temperatures barely breaking the mid-20s, so it is not too hot to hike.
 You can also enjoy the region’s beaches in Biarritz and its interesting culture in Bayonne.

 The French Basque Country is great for sightseeing, but the only way to get into the heart of this region is to walk.
-Enjoy its variety of landscapes, from dramatic coastline to verdant rugged mountains, on short or longer hikes.
+Enjoy its variety of landscapes, from dramatic coastline to verdant, rugged mountains, on short or longer hikes.

-With consistent waves year-round, the French Basque country is also a surfer’s paradise, with a wide choice of surfing schools, surfing shops, and championships.
+With consistent waves year-round, the French Basque Country is also a surfer’s paradise, with a wide choice of surfing schools, surfing shops, and championships.

 Finally, the French Basque Country is known for its distinctive architecture, delicious regional food, and for having the best chocolate in France!
+To get the most out of this beautiful region of France in summer, consider this French Basque Country road trip itinerary.

 7. Avignon and its Festival

-Expect a vibrant city full of creativity, good theatre shows, and street performances.
+This 1-day in Avignon itinerary will show you the city’s main sights.
+Then, expect a vibrant city full of creativity, good theatre shows, and street performances.
 Avignon in July is also the ideal base to explore the lavender fields of Provence and the hilltop villages of Luberon.

 8. Réunion Island

 Ile de la Réunion is one of the French islands of the Indian Ocean, located between the islands of Madagascar and Mauritius.
-Nicknamed the “Intense Island,” Reunion is a land of contrasts and a concentration of adventure, exotism, and different flavors.
+Nicknamed the “Intense Island,” Réunion is a land of contrasts and a concentration of adventure, exotism, and different flavors.

 With 40% of the territory listed as UNESCO World Heritage, this wonderful island is a paradise for nature lovers, well-known for its volcanic, rainforested interior, coral reefs, and beaches.

 It is never a bad time to visit Réunion, but hikers will definitely prefer to explore the island during the summer months in France (European summer), which corresponds to the island’s dry season.
-The dry season in Réunion corresponds to the months between May to November, with average temperatures ranging between 25C and 18C.
+The dry season in Réunion corresponds to the months between May and November, with average temperatures ranging between 25 °C and 18 °C.

 If you want to combine natural wonders with sightseeing, Réunion has an important number of colonial buildings from the 18th century and various museums worth visiting.
 Also, the colorful Marché de Saint-Paul, in Saint-Paul, is worth exploring.

-9. Vallée d’Ossau (Ossau Valley)
+9. Vallée d’Ossau (French Pyrénées)

 Lesser known than the French Alps, the Ossau Valley is a true hidden gem, with endless outdoor activities for adrenaline junkies.